hlplab/BurchillJaegerRTAnalysis/README.md

 # Background

+This is the git repo for https://osf.io/uymfp/ (_How reliable are standard reading time analyses?
+Hierarchical bootstrap reveals substantial power over-optimism and scale-dependent Type I error inflation_).

 We originally developed a set of libraries and scripts to run the simulation studies presented in the paper over a remote compute cluster.
 For the revised submission of the paper, we decided to additionally develop scripts that can be run---with sufficient patience---on a modern laptop with sufficiently many cores.

 # Structure